Integrated IT Portfolio Analysis (IIPA)

 Support for effective application portfolio management

-Application Portfolio Management or APM can be thought of as the execution element of strategic portfolio management.
+Application Portfolio Management can be thought of as the execution element of strategic portfolio management.
 It’s the work to implement the various work items identified and approved in support of strategic objectives.
-IIPA must align with APM to ensure the right work is always being pursued and that the expected outcomes are on target to be achieved.
+Integrated IT Portfolio Analysis must align with Application Portfolio Management.
+Benefits realization management tools ensure the right work is always being pursued and that the expected outcomes are on target to be achieved.
 That involves:

 - The ability for IT leaders to ensure the portfolios is rationalized from the outset to deliver only the work that directly contributes to strategic success.